jlinoff/pam/PROPOSAL.md

 ---

-## 9. Vault file integrity — deferred to v3.0
+## 9. Vault file integrity — 9a any time, 9b deferred to v3.0

+**Read the split below before the warning.** This item has two halves, and only the second one breaks anything:

+- **9a — tamper evidence.** A hash inside `meta`.
+No format change, no migration, backward compatible.
+Could ship in any release.
+- **9b — authenticated encryption.** AES-GCM.
+Breaks the file format, and the warning below applies to it in full.

-> ## ⚠ BREAKING CHANGE TO THE FILE FORMAT
+> ## ⚠ 9b IS A BREAKING CHANGE TO THE FILE FORMAT
 >
+> This warning applies to **9b only**.
+9a changes nothing about the envelope
+> and older versions read those files normally.
+>
-> **This change rewrites PAM data files in a format that no earlier version of
+> **9b rewrites PAM data files in a format that no earlier version of
 > PAM can open.** It is not a code change with a compatibility note attached;
 > it changes the user's own data.
 >